 Through acquisitions and internal development efforts, we have continued to diversify our product portfolio and introduce next generation ICs with added functionality and further integration.
+In January 2011, we acquired Spectra Linear, Inc. Spectra Linear's family of low-power, highly programmable and small-footprint silicon clocking solutions is optimized for consumer electronics and embedded applications.
+The acquired products complement our existing timing product line by adding a broad family of ICs that we believe will accelerate penetration in high-volume applications.

-In the first three months of fiscal 2010, we introduced a family of ultra-low-power wireless microcontrollers ideal for battery-powered systems and a highly integrated AM/FM receiver for analog tuned radios that reduces radio design and manufacturing costs.
+In the first three months of fiscal 2011, we introduced next-generation infrared and ambient light sensors for human interface applications and a family of crystal oscillators and voltage-controlled crystal oscillators designed to minimize jitter, system cost and design complexity for a wide range of high-performance, cost-sensitive applications.
 We plan to continue to introduce products that increase the content we provide for existing applications, thereby enabling us to serve markets we do not currently address and expanding our total available market opportunity.

-During the three months ended April 3, 2010, we had one customer, Samsung, whose purchases across a variety of product areas represented more than 10% of our revenues.
-No other single end customer accounted for more than 10% of our revenues during the three months ended April 3, 2010.
+During the three months ended April 2, 2011, one customer, Samsung, represented more than 10% of our revenues.
+No other single end customer accounted for more than 10% of our revenues during the three months ended April 2, 2011.
 In addition to direct sales to customers, some of our end customers purchase products indirectly from us through distributors and contract manufacturers.
 An end customer purchasing through a contract manufacturer typically instructs such contract manufacturer to obtain our products and incorporate such products with other components for sale by such contract manufacturer to the end customer.
 Although we actually sell the products to, and are paid by, the distributors and contract manufacturers, we refer to such end customer as our customer.
-Two of our distributors, Edom Technology and Avnet, represented 29% and 13% of our revenues during the three months ended April 3, 2010, respectively.
-There were no other distributors or contract manufacturers that accounted for more than 10% of our revenues during the three months ended April 3, 2010.
+Three of our distributors, Edom Technology, Avnet and Macnica, represented 22%, 15% and 11% of our revenues during the three months ended April 2, 2011, respectively.
+There were no other distributors or contract manufacturers that accounted for more than 10% of our revenues during the three months ended April 2, 2011.

-The percentage of our revenues derived from customers located outside of the United States was 87% during the three months ended April 3, 2010.
+The percentage of our revenues derived from customers located outside of the United States was 86% during the three months ended April 2, 2011.
 All of our revenues to date have been denominated in U.S. dollars.
 We believe that a majority of our revenues will continue to be derived from customers outside of the United States.